 If your organisation is not a charity, you should start with the Australian Business Register search.
 You will need the name and ideally the ABN or ACN of your organisation.
 If your group is a Company Limited by Guarantee (a federal not-for-profit structure) this will be indicated in the entry as Australian Public Company.
-If your group is a state-based not-for-profit structure such as an incorporated association or a co-operative, it is likely that the ABR will list it as “Other Incorporated Entity”.
-You will then need to search your state/territory regulator of not-for-profits to confirm your structure.
+If your group is a state-based not-for-profit structure such as an incorporated association or a co-operative, it's likely that the ABR will list it as 'other incorporated entity'.
+You will then need to search your state or territory regulator of not-for-profits to confirm your structure.

 Running a Company Limited by Guarantee (CLG)

 We have developed the following Guide to Running a CLG, which is designed to help directors and others within a company, by making them aware of their legal obligations and offering 'good governance' tips and tools for running a CLG in Australia.

 Running a Charitable Company Limited by Guarantee (CLG)

 The guide below focuses on running a CLG registered with the ACNC.
 It is designed to help directors and others within a company, by making them aware of their legal obligations.
 It also offers those running a charitable CLG lots of practical tools include sample documents, checklists, registers and flowcharts.
 It includes many case studies and helpful discussion on ACNC documents like the Template Constituion for a CLG and other publications.

 The Secretary's Satchel is a comprehensive guide to the secretary's role in running an incorporated association.
 It includes tool kits, samples and precedents, and examples.

 The position of secretary is an important one within any incorporated association in Victoria, and secretaries have special legal responsibilities.